DFINITY-Education/data-structures/module-3.md

 #### `BST.mo`

 In `BST.mo` we provide the actual implementation for our BST.
 Skip the `IterRep` type for now and turn your attention to `validate`. `validate` takes a `Tree` as an argument and returns a boolean indicating whether the given `Tree` is a valid BST - that is, it checks whether all of the left child nodes have `key`s less than their parent nodes and whether the right child nodes are greater.
 This function recursively checks the entire `Tree` using the helper function `validateAgainstChild`.
-Go though line by line until you fully understand this function - its general structure and recursive nature will help you think about how you can implement the other functions.
+Go through line by line until you fully understand this function - its general structure and recursive nature will help you think about how you can implement the other functions.

 The rest of the functions are either simple (`height` and `size`) or ones that you will implement yourself.